SerNet/verinice/VeriniceCodingStyle.md

 ### License Header

-Every class and every interface file shall have a license header.
+Every class and every interface file must have a license header.

-The license header shall comply to the following template, which in turn follows the [instructions given by the Free Software Foundation](http://www.gnu.org/licenses/gpl-howto.html):
+The license header should comply to the following template, which in turn follows the [instructions given by the Free Software Foundation](http://www.gnu.org/licenses/gpl-howto.html):

 ```java